TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/setup/configuration.md

 - `production.yml`: YAML file containing the general configuration for the server.
 - `templates/`: Directory containing the [Pug](https://pugjs.org/) template files (see below).

 Those files are provided through a docker volume.
-See the [installation guide][installation-doc] for more information.
+See the [installation guide](installation) for more information.

 Every [release][releases] contains either a link to the current sample configuration or a sample configuration itself.
 If it contains the later the server configuration might need an update according to the _Configuration_ section of the release.